2013 Volvo C30 Review

-Auto reviewers agree that the 2013 Volvo C30 is a classy hatchback, but they also agree that it lacks the sporty performance of its main rivals and that it isn’t very practical because its back seat and cargo space are small for a hatchback.
+Automotive writers agree that the 2013 Volvo C30 is a classy hatchback, but they say it lacks the sporty performance of its main rivals and that its back seat and cargo space are small for a hatchback.

-With a turbocharged five-cylinder engine, no reviewers calls the 2013 Volvo C30 the most powerful or fun-to-drive model in the class, but most are pleased with its performance.
-Auto reviewers find that the C30 doesn’t struggle to get up to highway speed, and think its standard six-speed manual and optional five-speed automatic transmissions are smooth, but some test drivers say neither transmission makes the C30 sporty.
+With a turbocharged five-cylinder engine, no test driver calls the C30 the most powerful or fun-to-drive model in the class, but most are pleased with its performance.
+Auto writers find that the Volvo C30 doesn’t struggle to get up to highway speed, and think its standard six-speed manual and optional five-speed automatic transmissions are smooth, but some critics say neither transmission makes the C30 sporty.
 With the automatic transmission, the C30 achieves 21/30 mpg city/highway, according to the EPA.
 Those ratings rank the C30 toward the bottom of its class.
 The 2013 C30 receives a lot of positive comments for accurate steering and outstanding road grip, but some reviewers say the C30’s ride is too bumpy for their liking.

 - "Though it's been around for a couple years, this clever two-door hatch still looks and feels as fresh and modern as the day it was introduced.
 Maybe it's because you don't see many out on the road, but that just means people have been missing out on a good thing." -- Edmunds

 - "It might not be as Teutonically-sophisticated as the GTI, but we had an absolute blast bombing around in our little white test car during our evaluation." -- Left Lane News (R-Design, 2011)